rangsimanketkaew/AWS-HPC/README.md

 ## More to read

-I strongly recommend the following website/blog/forum!
+If you are interested in AWS cloud cluster service, then I strongly recommend you to read or visit the following website, blog, and forum!

 - https://aws-parallelcluster.readthedocs.io/en/latest/
 - https://github.com/aws/aws-parallelcluster